 The Notice of Intent shall be accompanied by a check for the amount of the filing fee.
 No filing fee is required when the Town of Dunstable files a Notice of Intent.
 In addition, a separate bylaw fee shall accompany the filing.

-[Amended May 13, 2019 Article 29] Each Notice of Intent shall be sent by certified mail or shall be hand delivered to the Conservation Commission or its authorized representative.
+Each Notice of Intent shall be sent by certified mail or shall be hand delivered to the Conservation Commission or its authorized representative.
 If the applicant hand delivers the request to the Commission, the bearer should request a dated receipt.
-[Amended May 13, 2019 Article 29] If the applicant is other than the owner, the applicant shall provide certification that notice was given to the owner by certified mail.
+A person delivering a Notice of Intent by hand shall be given a dated receipt.